 - a.
 STREET TREES - (1) Where ON-STREET PARKING SPACES with CURB BUMP-OUTS are used for parallel parking, one (1) STREET TREE must be planted in each CURB BUMP-OUT. - (2) Unless otherwise specified by street design standards contained herein, STREET TREES planted within the PARKWAY or CURB BUMP-OUT must be planted with an average spacing of fifty feet (50') on center.
-STREET TREES planted within the PARKWAY of STREETS having 60-foot rights-of-way must be planted with an average spacing of thirty feet (30') on center. - (3) Tree spacing standards may be modified due to distances existing between CURB BUMP-OUTS or other STREET conditions that make maintaining the required spacing impractical.
-Modification of required tree spacing standards may be approved by the DEVELOPMENT REVIEW COMMITTEE. - (4) STREET TREES must be at least three (3) caliper inches in diameter measured twelve inches (12") above grade per American Standards for nursery stock STREET TREES must be at least ten feet (10') at the time of planting, as measured from the base of the main trunk showing at grade.
+STREET TREES planted within the PARKWAY of STREETS having 60-foot rights-of-way must be planted with an average spacing of thirty feet (30') on center. - (3) Within the CITY SOUTH RESIDENTIAL DISTRICT, required STREET TREES may be located within the PARKWAY or within the front yard setback, provided there is one (1) STREET TREE per residential lot. - (4) Tree spacing standards may be modified due to distances existing between CURB BUMP-OUTS or other STREET conditions that make maintaining the required spacing impractical.
+Modification of required tree spacing standards may be approved by the DEVELOPMENT REVIEW COMMITTEE. - (5) STREET TREES must be at least three (3) caliper inches in diameter measured twelve inches (12") above grade per American Standards for nursery stock STREET TREES must be at least ten feet (10') at the time of planting, as measured from the base of the main trunk showing at grade.